 Figure 1: High Level Diagram

-Logjam.Next is divided into three main components: the user, an NFS (Network File System) repository, and a logjam instance.
+Logjam.Next is divided into three main components: the user, an NFS (Network File System) repository, and a logjam instance (see Figure 1).
 The user is in charge of adding customer’s log files to the NFS repository to be stored.
 The NFS repository is a storage unit that allows a system to share files with others through a network.
 Its main functionality is to store files that can be accessed by anyone in the company.
 Lastly, the logjam instance is where our application runs.
 It contains a Python script, ingest.py, that with the help of two scratch spaces, it gets files from the NFS repository that belong to StorageGRID and hands them off to the ELK stack if they have been modified since the last check.
 The ELK stack, or Elastic Stack, is an open source suite that is used for log ingestion and analysis.
 It has three main components: Logstash, Elasticsearch, and Kibana.
 Logstash is in charge of parsing and structuring raw log data.
 Elasticsearch indexes the log data in a way that is easily accessible, and Kibana provides a web interface for querying and visualizing the data from the log files.
 Once the recently modified StorageGRID log files reach the ELK stack, they will go through Logstash, where key data is extracted before it is sent to ElasticSearch.
 The data gets indexed during the ElasticSearch phase and it becomes available for Kibana to use and query data that will be displayed for simple examination.

 Figure 2: UI Diagram